Why Don’t People Follow Procedures?

 To maintain work flow in your company, you need to know the measure and balance that should be maintained at each transition point in your process.
 For example, how much raw material should Receiving hand off to Production every hour?
 Every day?

 Such concrete measure and balance information determines the tempo of your processes.
 Workers need to know the appropriate tempo to prevent production managers from being inundated with material, and prevent inventory from backing up.

 Procedures communicate flow.
 And other kinds of documents and communications tools have other jobs.
 Thinking about and achieving all the business communication jobs needed to roll out a process and keep it humming along is what we call “implementation?”.

 When we review a client’s procedures, we compare them to procedures, or stories, that we’ve already written.
 We simplify client procedures so they communicate flow.
 And we add measure and balance information at transition points to keep the underlying processes running smoothly, at the appropriate tempo.

 That may end up being a lot of information — more than you would want to write in text form as a procedure — so we deploy communication tools: process maps, job aids, visual work boards, training, videos, etc. These tools get the right information to the right people at the right time, so they can do their work at the right tempo and stay in sync.
 Deploying communications tools in this way is how we achieve implementation.

-Larger projects may include procedure implementation of your procedures with your employees to make sure that they perceive value and use the procedures.
-This may include additional buy-in training for your in-house procedures team on how to build and maintain support for your policies and procedures project.
+People follow procedures when they are kept up-to-date, not too long, readily available, kept simple, or worth reading.
+Procedures must be useful and provide value to the reader.
 You may need other communications tools such as job aids or videos that are not strictly considered procedures, but which nonetheless help workers apply the procedures consistently.
 Process procedures optimization may require implementing lean, ISO or quality systems.